danny-o/Spring-Boot-Kubernetes-Demo/README.md

 ## 🛠️ Useful kubectl Commands

 These commands help you explore, inspect, and debug the running application.
+These commands are also applicable to production applications as kubectl is the command-line interface for Kubernetes.

 ### 📋 List resources